kgjerde/corporaexplorer/README.md

 2.  use `stringr` for all searches.
 3.  use `re2r`for all searches.

-`re2r` is very fast but allows for less advanced regular expressions than `stringr` and is more limited when in handling non-ASCII text.
-With the `default` option, the `re2r` engine is run when no special regex characters are used; otherwise the `stringr` engine and syntax is used.
+`re2r` is very fast but has a more limited feature set than `stringr`, especially n handling non-ASCII text, including word boundary detection.
+With the `default` option, the `re2r` engine is run when no special regex characters are used; otherwise `stringr` is used.
 This option should fit most use cases.

 Please consult the documentation for [`re2r`](https://github.com/qinwf/re2r) and [`stringr`](https://github.com/tidyverse/stringr) for full information about syntax flavours.

+By default, searches for patterns consisting of a single word and without special characters will be carried out in a document term matrix.
+Other searches are carried out in full text.

 Advanced users can set the `optional_info` parameter in `run_corpus_exploration()` to `TRUE`: this will print to console the